edoardomanieri/GymProject/README.md

 # GymProject

-Gym app for workout routines and progress monitoring
+Desktop application for workout routines and progress monitoring.